sk8terboyz/Intro-to-Vue/README.md

 Shane Kennedy

-Programming Languages: JavaScript, HTML, CSS
+Programming Languages: JavaScript, HTML, CSS, VueJS

 This was a project I did when I first learned Vue.
 It is obviously not the best shopping website or anything, but it gave me a good understanding of the basic principles of how to use Vue.